Shell Chain Post-Quantum Cryptography Guide

 - The same public key under different supported algorithms produces different addresses because

-algo_idis part of the preimage. - Different public keys produce different addresses (collision-resistant, 160-bit security).
+algo_idis part of the preimage. - Different public keys produce different addresses (collision-resistant; the full 256-bit BLAKE3 output provides ~128-bit collision security and ~256-bit preimage security).

-- Unlike Ethereum, the public key is a Dilithium3 key (1,952 bytes), not an ECDSA key (64 bytes).
+- Unlike Ethereum, the public key is an ML-DSA-65 key (1,952 bytes), not an ECDSA key (64 bytes).
 This means you cannot derive the public key from a signature as you can with ECDSA's

 ecrecover. - The public key must be registered on-chain with the first transaction.
 Query it via